cloudcomputingcurricula/Cloud-Computing-Curricula/IntroCloud.md

 - *IoT, Mobile, Edge and the Cloud (IoTMEC)*
 - *Cloud-based Artificial Intelligence and Machine Learning (CAIML)*

+FCC, CAIML

 ## Level of study

 - *Add the level*  [Level guidance]()

+Undergradute 1st Year intro

 ## Product/Service(s)

 - *Add the product(s)*

+To undertake this module we will be using Azure, GCP, AWS

 ## Prerequisites

 - *List the prerequisites [(Guidance)]*

+You must have an account on each provider

 ## Summary

 *Add the summary [(Guidance)]*

+This is a summary of the course

 ## Learning objectives

 1. *Add numbered Learning Objectives [(Guidance)]*

+1. Introduction to cloud computing
+2. Cloud Computing Basics
+3. Create cloud services account